20 True Reasons Why Travel Solo

 2- Take a break

 Tired of the same routine?
-8-5 job? taking care of the home, the yard, doing the same things on weekends, seeing the same people?
+8-5 job?
+Taking care of the home, the yard, doing the same things on weekends, seeing the same people?
 Research tells us that breaks are important to restore our well-being.
 Well, for sure traveling solo will break that routine because you are alone and none of those outside “variables” will play any part in your experience.
 Traveling solo is the best way to disconnect!

-3- Land your favorite type of destination
+3- Visit a favorite type of destination

-It could be a city, countryside, desert, beach, summer, fall, desert, ocean, etc. Not everybody is fortunate enough to live all year round at a favorite type of place.
+It could be a city, countryside, desert, beach, summer, fall, desert, ocean, etc. Not everybody is fortunate enough to live all year round in a favorite type of place.
 Traveling to a favorite location is a way to pamper ourselves and assert what we love.
 No matter the type of destination you love, you just go for it, variety of choices is what the world is all about.
 What’s your favorite type of destination nowadays?

 4-Stay Away